evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### On-chain Allocation
-**Purpose:** Allocates mint rights for each new asset to a specific asset holder.
+_Allocates mint rights for each new asset to a specific asset holder._

 The on-chain allocation system distributes mint rights for new asset supply as eligible Bitcoin blocks are produced.
 When a Bitcoin block generates a new asset, the block’s hash is used to deterministically select from a dynamic pool of all previously issued assets through an on-chain lottery.